pengtaoxie/pengtaoxie.github.io/index.md

 ## News
 * 2025/1.
 Received an NIH Maximizing Investigators' Research Award (MIRA) for Early Stage Investigators.
 Thanks, NIH!
+* 2025/1.
+One paper is accepted by IEEE Transactions on AI.
 * 2024/12.
 One paper is accepted by Transactions on Machine Learning Research.
 * 2024/11.
 Serve as Area Chair for ICML 2025.
 * 2024/9.
 Received an NSF Smart and Connected Health award.
 Thanks, NSF!